Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical results

 \subsection{Establishment of a cellular flame}

-Figure \ref{sim_flame} shows the evolution of an initially planar flame, to which an initial perturbation of half cosine wave with an amplitude of $0.01 L_{fs}$ was applied.
-The contour was obtained from the locus of maximum heat release along the flame.
-The interface of the initially sinusoidally perturbed flame increase exponentially until approximately 35 $t_{fs}$.
-The exponential increase can better be observed in the plot of the amplitude and the burning velocity in figure\ \ref{2d_steady_cellular_flame}.
-Here, we define the amplitude as the largest $x$-direction distance on the flame front, and the burning velocity as
+Figure \ref{2d_steady_cellular_flame} shows the evolution of an initially planar flame, to which an initial perturbation of half cosine wave with an amplitude of $0.01 L_{fs}$ was applied.
+The flame contour at successive times was obtained from the locus of maximum heat release along the flame.
+Following the initial perturbation, the flame deformed and saturated at a quasi-steady cellular structure after approximately 35 $t_{fs}$.
+The evolution of the flame shape amplitude shown in Fig.\ \ref{steady_su_amp}, defined as before as the largest $x$-direction distance on the flame front, shows the characteristic exponential growth of the flame shape.
+The same growth is evident in Fig.\ \ref{steady_su_amp} for the flame burning velocity, defined as

 where $\bar{\rho}_{u}$ is the average density of the unburned gas in the section of the channel occupied by the flame, $H$ is the domain height.

-With the development of the flame, the nonlinear effects became important, and the flame began to accelerate and moved forward.
-The steady cellular flame was formed at approximately 35$t_{fs}$, when the flame has acquired a speed of 1.3$S_L$ and an amplitude of 11.6$L_{fs}$.
-The flame structure at 49.9$t_{fs}$ is then compared with the reference cell from the experiment, as shown in figure\ \ref{flame_shape_comp}.
-Note that though the flame structure in the simulation is achieved by a perturbation development, the acquired structure is in very good agreement with the experimentally determined shape, with some differences observed at the cell corners.
+The steady cellular flame acquired a burning velocity of 1.3$S_L$ and an amplitude of 11.6$L_{fs}$.
+The steady structure recorded at $t=49.9t_{fs}$ was then compared with the reference cell from the experiment, as shown in figure\ \ref{flame_shape_comp}.
+Note that although the flame structure in the simulation is achieved by a perturbation development, the acquired structure is in very good agreement with the experimentally determined shape, with some differences observed at the cell corners.
 Once such a steady flame was developed, shocks with varying Mach numbers were generated 50 flame lengths from the flame at time 49.9$t_{fs}$ to have the interaction.